easyCZ/SLIP-A-2015/report/hayden.md

 #### Circuit Evaluation

-The ECG circuit generally performed pretty well, with P,Q,R,S and T sections of the trace clearly visible.
+The ECG circuit generally performed pretty well, with P, Q, R, S and T sections of the trace clearly visible.

 The filter added to the initial design reduced the amplitude of noise at 50Hz by 20dB (as shown in the frequency response pictured above).
 Unfortunately, the